Chris Benoit: United States Champion (2005–2007)

-On October 8, Benoit made his return at No Mercy, defeating William Regal in a surprise match.
-Later that week, he won his fifth United States Championship from Mr. Kennedy.
-Benoit then engaged in a feud with Chavo and Vickie Guerrero.
-He wanted answers from the Guerreros for their rash behaviour towards Rey Mysterio, but was avoided by the two and was eventually assaulted.
-This led to the two embarking on a feud with title matches at Survivor Series and Armageddon, matches that Benoit won.
-The feud culminated with one last title match as a No disqualification match, which was also won by Benoit.
-Later, Montel Vontavious Porter (MVP), who claimed that he was the best man to hold the United States title, challenged Benoit for the title at WrestleMania 23, where Benoit retained.
-Their rivalry continued with similar results again at Backlash.
-At Judgment Day, however, MVP gained the upper hand and won the title in a two out of three falls match, thus ending the feud.
-Benoit would wrestle MVP one last time at Saturday Night's Main Event XXXIV on May 28, (aired June 2), in a winning effort in a tag-team match where Benoit partnered with Batista and MVP partnered with then-World Heavyweight Champion Edge.
+On October 8, Benoit made his surprise return at No Mercy, defeating William Regal.
+Later that week, Benoit defeated Mr. Kennedy to win his fifth and final United States Championship.
+Benoit engaged in a feud with Chavo and Vickie Guerrero, seeking answers from them for their rash behaviour towards Rey Mysterio, but was avoided by the two and eventually assaulted.
+Benoit successfully defended the title against Chavo at Survivor Series on November 26, Armageddon on December 17, and in a no disqualification match on the January 19, 2007 episode of SmackDown!.
+Benoit's next feud was with Montel Vontavious Porter (MVP), teaming with the Hardy Boys (Jeff and Matt) to defeat MVP and MNM (Joey Mercury and Johnny Nitro) at No Way Out on February 18.
+Benoit successfully defended the title against MVP at WrestleMania 23 on April 1 and Backlash on April 29, before losing it to MVP in a two-out-of-three falls match at Judgment Day on May 20.

 ECW (2007)

-On the June 11 episode of Raw, Benoit was drafted from SmackDown! to ECW as part of the 2007 WWE draft after losing to ECW World Champion Bobby Lashley.
-On the June 19 episode of ECW, Benoit wrestled his final match, defeating Elijah Burke in a match to determine who would compete for the vacated ECW World Championship at Vengeance on June 24.
+On the June 11 episode of Raw, Benoit was drafted to the ECW brand as part of the 2007 WWE draft after losing to ECW World Champion Bobby Lashley.
+In his debut on the ECW brand, Benoit teamed with CM Punk to defeat Elijah Burke and Marcus Cor Von.
+On the June 19 episode of ECW, Benoit wrestled his final match, defeating Burke in a match to determine who would compete for the vacated ECW World Championship at Vengeance on June 24.
 Since Lashley was drafted to Raw, he had vacated the title.

-Benoit missed the weekend house shows, telling WWE officials that his wife and son were vomiting blood due to food poisoning.
-When he failed to show up for the pay-per-view, viewers were informed that he was unable to compete due to a "family emergency" and he was replaced in the title match by Johnny Nitro, who won the match and became ECW World Champion.
+Benoit missed the weekend house shows, informing close colleagues that his wife and son were vomiting blood due to food poisoning.
+When he failed to show up for Vengeance, viewers were informed that he was unable to compete due to a "family emergency" and he was replaced in the title match by Johnny Nitro, who defeated Punk to become ECW World Champion.
 The crowd spent the majority of the match chanting for Benoit.
 It would be revealed in the following days that Benoit had murdered his wife Nancy and son Daniel before committing suicide.

-WWE executive Stephanie McMahon later indicated that Benoit would have defeated CM Punk for the ECW World Championship had he been present for the event.
+WWE executive Stephanie McMahon later indicated that Benoit would have defeated CM Punk for the ECW World Championship had he been present for Vengeance.
 Professional wrestler and MMA fighter Bob Sapp, whom WWE had tried to sign up before a contract dispute with K-1 rendered it impossible, reported he would have been put into an oncoming angle with Benoit in case he would have been able to debut.